marcotrosi/pinocchio/README.md

 * malloc_size in append/prepend printf("%zu\n", malloc_size(A));
 * should append use strcat instead of strcpy?
 * iterator macro - is it possible?
+* should I get rid of join as it is the same as glue("", ...) or keep it for convenience?
+* would it be better if append/prepend would use malloc instead of realloc? this would allow literal strings as input, but would force users to store the new string